Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/bones.rst

-Clicking :kbd:`F` with only one bone end selected will create a bone from the selected end to the 3D cursor position, and it won't parent it to any bone in the armature.
+Clicking :kbd:`F` with only one bone end selected will create a bone from the selected end to the 3D cursor position, and it will not parent it to any bone in the armature.

 .. list-table::
    Fill with only one bone end selected